fhareide/StudioSubAssemblyHack/README.md

 <br>

 ## Installation Windows:
-This hack will only work for Studio 2.0 - Version 2.2.8_1
+This hack will only work for Studio 2.0
 1. Download "StudioPartDefinition2.txt" from this repository
 2. Make a copy of "StudioPartDefinition2.txt" in "C:\Program Files\Studio 2.0\data" and call it "StudioPartDefinition2.txt.bk" or something
 3. Replace the original file in "C:\Program Files\Studio 2.0\data" with the downloaded one